rieckpil/progmot/content/post/writing-a-book-remotely.md

 PS: You can get a copy of the Stratospheric ebook at a discount [here](https://stratospheric.dev/).

-Have fun writing your own book,\
+Have a good one,
-Philip
+Phil